 Column: Andretti digs deep to honor family at Indianapolis

-INDIANAPOLIS (AP) — Fresh off one of the biggest moments of his career, Marco Andretti headed to St. Elmo’s Steakhouse for a small celebration with friends and teammates.
+INDIANAPOLIS (AP) — Fresh off one of the biggest moments of his career, Marco Andretti headed to St. Elmo’s Steakhouse for a modest celebration.

+Bryan Herta, the consigliere in his ears on race days, sat on his right.
+Marta, his wife of nearly three years, was on his left.
+Andretti was quiet, as he generally is in public, soaking up his time in the spotlight.
+It’s never been his turn.
+He is always at someone else’s party.

-Another diner at the Indianapolis landmark said, “Go get ‘em Marco” as he passed by their table.
-His guests raised a glass to Andretti for “laying down a fat one” in a tribute to the late Dan Wheldon, who used that expression to describe big qualifying laps.
+This one was clearly for him.
+Another diner at the Indianapolis landmark said, “Go get ‘em Marco” as he passed by the table.
+Sage Karam, like Andretti a Pennsylvania-raised racer, led guests as they raised a glass to Andretti for “laying down a fat one.”
+That’s what the late Dan Wheldon said, according to Andretti, to describe a huge lap around Indianapolis Motor Speedway.

+It was a glorious moment and a nail-biting test of Andretti’s ability to close the deal.
+His car was consistently the best in buildup to qualifying, but Andretti needed to summon the nerve to push his car to its very limit Sunday.
+At stake was the first Andretti pole since his grandfather Mario won his last in 1987, when Marco was just two months old.

-Earning the right to lead the field to green in “The Greatest Spectacle in Racing” is a worthy resume highlight in itself.
-But what Andretti did will forever be a defining moment for a beleaguered driver.
+He’s still got to actually win the race.
+But earning the right to lead the field to green in “The Greatest Spectacle in Racing” is a resume highlight all by itself — and for Andretti, it is a defining moment.
+He is under constant scrutiny for his failure to find success — in the IndyCar Series and, even worse, at the speedway itself.

-Three of his Andretti Autosport teammates had failed to show the speed the team knows is in the cars and five-time IndyCar champion Scott Dixon had just topped the leaderboard.
-Andretti was the final driver to qualify.
+This is the only race that really matters to the Andretti family and the organization is loaded this year.
+Four Andretti cars made the fast nine shootout Sunday and they were the clear contenders to win the pole.
+One by one, they failed to replicate the speed the team knows is there in the cars and then suddenly there was Dixon atop the leaderboard.

+Andretti was the final driver on the track.
 It was hot and a slight wind swirled around the empty speedway, conditions that should have slowed his effort.

 With a confidence he has struggled to show in recent years, Andretti ripped four laps around the 2.5-mile oval — wide-open on the gas, fast and fearless in pursuit of his own moment of glory at Indy.

-His run was wildly celebrated by his fellow competitors — even Dixon said he was rooting for Andretti — as well as his celebrity friends.
-He counts comedian Kevin Hart and entertainers Ludacris and Ice-T as close friends; he took a congratulatory call from “Ice while we were on the way to dinner.”
+His run was wildly celebrated by his fellow competitors; even Dixon said he was rooting for Andretti.

 “He’s such a great guy and a good friend,” Dixon said.
 “To see him get a pole position at Indianapolis — I know what that means to him and especially his family.”

-Indianapolis Motor Speedway is the Andretti family playground.
-Mario Andretti won the Indy 500 only once, in 1969, and five Andrettis are a combined 1-for-74 when it comes to winning the most important race on the IndyCar calendar every year.
-It’s earned the family the notorious “Andretti Curse,” which Marco insists they don’t believe is real.
+The speedway is the Andretti family playground.
+Mario Andretti won the Indy 500 only once, in 1969, and five Andrettis are a combined 1-for-74 when it comes to winning the most famous race on the IndyCar calendar, leading to the notorious “Andretti Curse” label.

 “We don’t believe in it as a family,” he told AP.
 “We’ve been really blessed around here and we are unscathed as far as being in race cars.
 This is a dangerous thing we do and we are all healthy.
 It’s hard to say we’re cursed.
 This place can bury your confidence and it can also make you.”